Who clicked the picture of Milky Way galaxy?

 NASA astronaut Reid Wiseman captured this image from the International Space Station and posted it to social media on Sept.
 28, 2014, writing, “The Milky Way steals the show from Sahara sands that make the Earth glow orange.”
 Aboard the space station, the six-person Expedition 41 crew is currently preparing for two spacewalks set for Oct.
 7 and 15.

-READ ALSO: What is the direction of the induced current in the loop?
+READ ALSO: What is the problem of ethnicity in Africa?